 Millennials hate phone calls.
-The demanding nature of a phone call puts many on edge especially compared to a text message or email, which gives you time to think and respond accordingly.
-Phone calls require immediate action and more often than not, the message hoping to be conveyed over the phone could have also been delivered in message form.
+The demanding nature of a phone call stresses many of us out and makes others of us anxious.
+Especially in comparison to a text message or email, which allows ample thinking time.
+We may have nomophobia, but we still won’t pick up the phone — calls require immediate action.
+And, more often than not, the message hoping to be conveyed over the phone could have also been delivered in message form.

 For many people, making a phone call, receiving a call or simply listening to voicemail messages can instil a feeling of dread.
 While it sounds farcical, it’s all too real and can produce anxiety for some people.